“There’s a big difference between making a simple product & making a product simple.”— Des Traynor

 It means creating a product that provides features based on its users’ needs with simplicity.
 It is obvious that if a product contains a large number of features, it becomes complicated.
 Making the user experience simple for this kind of product is a tough job.

 “Genius is the ability to reduce the complicated to the simple.” – C.W.
 Ceram

 And a UX designer is that genius person in an organization!

-His job is to create user scenarios based on customer requirements and convert them into visuals on user interface.
-This process needs to be performed very carefully so that simplicity of the product may not be affected.
+His job is to create user scenarios based on customer requirements and convert them into visuals on the user interface.
+This process needs to be performed very carefully so that the simplicity of the product may not be affected.

 “More options, more problems.”— Scott Belsky

 A simple user experience that helps users to achieve their goals is much better than a complicated abundance of feature-set.
 A reasonable balance between simplicity and features is the best way to move forward.